Clinical Education: 0333 2414 289 or +441626 882166 if calling from abroad.

 3. Identify key “Leverage Points” to utilise therapeutically with individual patients.

 4. Define the components of the 5R framework (remove, replace, re-inoculate, repair, rebalance).

 Session: Treatment of GI Dysfunction

-5. Select and interpret functional GI laboratory evaluation to help guide personalized implementations of the 5R approach in patients with gastrointestinal dysfunction.
+5. Select and interpret functional GI laboratory evaluation to help guide personalised implementations of the 5R approach in patients with gastrointestinal dysfunction.

 6. Develop individual treatment protocols for patients with gastrointestinal dysfunction, using a framework of remove, replace, reinoculate, repair and rebalance.

-7. Recognize how laboratory evaluation can help guide the implementation of the 5R approach.
+7. Recognise how laboratory evaluation can help guide the implementation of the 5R approach.